EOG Resources (NYSE:EOG) Stock Rating Reaffirmed by Raymond James

-EOG Resources (NYSE:EOG – Get Rating)‘s stock had its “maintains” rating reissued by stock analysts at Raymond James in a research note issued on Tuesday, Benzinga reports.
+EOG Resources (NYSE:EOG – Get Rating)‘s stock had its “maintains” rating reissued by Raymond James in a research report issued on Tuesday, Benzinga reports.

-Several other brokerages have also recently issued reports on EOG.
-Barclays set a $165.00 price target on EOG Resources in a research note on Tuesday, July 19th.
-Susquehanna boosted their price target on EOG Resources from $135.00 to $147.00 in a research note on Monday, April 25th.
-Bank of America upgraded EOG Resources from a “neutral” rating to a “buy” rating and cut their target price for the stock from $146.00 to $119.00 in a research note on Tuesday, July 19th.
-Susquehanna Bancshares upped their target price on EOG Resources from $135.00 to $147.00 in a research note on Monday, April 25th.
-Finally, MKM Partners restated a “buy” rating and set a $123.00 target price on shares of EOG Resources in a research note on Wednesday, July 20th.
-Five analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $142.32.
+EOG has been the topic of several other research reports.
+Piper Sandler decreased their price target on shares of EOG Resources from $164.00 to $160.00 and set an “overweight” rating on the stock in a report on Friday, July 22nd.
+Royal Bank of Canada lowered shares of EOG Resources from an “outperform” rating to a “sector perform” rating and set a $150.00 target price for the company. in a research report on Wednesday, July 6th.
+Truist Financial upped their target price on shares of EOG Resources from $178.00 to $180.00 and gave the stock a “buy” rating in a research report on Tuesday, July 12th.
+Bank of America upgraded shares of EOG Resources from a “neutral” rating to a “buy” rating and cut their price target for the company from $146.00 to $119.00 in a research report on Tuesday, July 19th.
+Finally, Johnson Rice upgraded shares of EOG Resources from a “hold” rating to a “buy” rating and upped their price target for the company from $155.00 to $165.00 in a research report on Tuesday, May 24th.
+Five equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $142.32.

 EOG Resources Stock Performance

-In related news, CFO Timothy K. Driggers sold 3,484 shares of the firm’s stock in a transaction dated Friday, May 27th.
-The shares were sold at an average price of $135.51, for a total value of $472,116.84.
-Following the transaction, the chief financial officer now owns 214,691 shares of the company’s stock, valued at approximately $29,092,777.41.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In other news, CAO Ann D. Janssen sold 1,905 shares of the firm’s stock in a transaction that occurred on Thursday, June 2nd.
+In other news, CAO Ann D. Janssen sold 1,905 shares of the business’s stock in a transaction dated Thursday, June 2nd.
+The shares were sold at an average price of $140.60, for a total value of $267,843.00.
+Following the sale, the chief accounting officer now directly owns 66,980 shares in the company, valued at approximately $9,417,388.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In related news, CAO Ann D. Janssen sold 1,905 shares of EOG Resources stock in a transaction dated Thursday, June 2nd.
 The shares were sold at an average price of $140.60, for a total transaction of $267,843.00.
-Following the completion of the sale, the chief accounting officer now owns 66,980 shares in the company, valued at approximately $9,417,388.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO Timothy K. Driggers sold 3,484 shares of the firm’s stock in a transaction that occurred on Friday, May 27th.
-The stock was sold at an average price of $135.51, for a total transaction of $472,116.84.
-Following the sale, the chief financial officer now owns 214,691 shares of the company’s stock, valued at approximately $29,092,777.41.
+Following the completion of the transaction, the chief accounting officer now directly owns 66,980 shares of the company’s stock, valued at approximately $9,417,388.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, EVP Kenneth W. Boedeker sold 1,006 shares of EOG Resources stock in a transaction dated Friday, June 3rd.
+The stock was sold at an average price of $142.32, for a total transaction of $143,173.92.
+Following the transaction, the executive vice president now directly owns 16,880 shares of the company’s stock, valued at $2,402,361.60.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 6,395 shares of company stock valued at $883,134.
-0.40% of the stock is owned by corporate insiders.
+In the last ninety days, insiders have sold 6,395 shares of company stock worth $883,134.
+Insiders own 0.40% of the company’s stock.

 Institutional Inflows and Outflows

-Hedge funds have recently bought and sold shares of the business.
-Householder Group Estate & Retirement Specialist LLC grew its position in shares of EOG Resources by 1.5% during the 1st quarter.
-Householder Group Estate & Retirement Specialist LLC now owns 6,028 shares of the energy exploration company’s stock valued at $719,000 after purchasing an additional 91 shares in the last quarter.
-Desjardins Global Asset Management Inc. grew its position in shares of EOG Resources by 1.1% during the 1st quarter.
-Desjardins Global Asset Management Inc. now owns 8,411 shares of the energy exploration company’s stock valued at $1,002,000 after purchasing an additional 92 shares in the last quarter.
-Trust Investment Advisors grew its position in shares of EOG Resources by 1.9% during the 4th quarter.
-Trust Investment Advisors now owns 5,201 shares of the energy exploration company’s stock valued at $462,000 after purchasing an additional 98 shares in the last quarter.
-Shaker Investments LLC OH grew its position in shares of EOG Resources by 0.7% during the 4th quarter.
-Shaker Investments LLC OH now owns 13,890 shares of the energy exploration company’s stock valued at $1,234,000 after purchasing an additional 103 shares in the last quarter.
-Finally, First Bank & Trust grew its position in shares of EOG Resources by 6.5% during the 2nd quarter.
-First Bank & Trust now owns 1,698 shares of the energy exploration company’s stock valued at $188,000 after purchasing an additional 103 shares in the last quarter.
-85.87% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the company.
+Whittier Trust Co. of Nevada Inc. boosted its holdings in shares of EOG Resources by 6.5% in the 2nd quarter.
+Whittier Trust Co. of Nevada Inc. now owns 84,757 shares of the energy exploration company’s stock valued at $9,360,000 after acquiring an additional 5,148 shares during the last quarter.
+Whittier Trust Co. lifted its holdings in EOG Resources by 1.5% during the second quarter.
+Whittier Trust Co. now owns 181,928 shares of the energy exploration company’s stock valued at $20,092,000 after purchasing an additional 2,745 shares in the last quarter.
+Park Avenue Securities LLC lifted its holdings in EOG Resources by 18.0% during the second quarter.
+Park Avenue Securities LLC now owns 34,598 shares of the energy exploration company’s stock valued at $3,821,000 after purchasing an additional 5,287 shares in the last quarter.
+Shaker Investments LLC OH raised its position in shares of EOG Resources by 26.5% in the second quarter.
+Shaker Investments LLC OH now owns 27,671 shares of the energy exploration company’s stock valued at $3,056,000 after buying an additional 5,801 shares during the last quarter.
+Finally, Alphastar Capital Management LLC raised its position in shares of EOG Resources by 38.0% in the second quarter.
+Alphastar Capital Management LLC now owns 9,345 shares of the energy exploration company’s stock valued at $1,032,000 after buying an additional 2,571 shares during the last quarter.
+Institutional investors own 85.87% of the company’s stock.

 EOG Resources, Inc, together with its subsidiaries, explores for, develops, produces, and markets crude oil, and natural gas and natural gas liquids.
 Its principal producing areas are in New Mexico and Texas in the United States; and the Republic of Trinidad and Tobago.
 As of December 31, 2021, it had total estimated net proved reserves of 3,747 million barrels of oil equivalent, including 1,548 million barrels (MMBbl) of crude oil and condensate reserves; 829 MMBbl of natural gas liquid reserves; and 8,222 billion cubic feet of natural gas reserves.